GitHubMWJ/T2T-SharePointFullPermissions/README.md

 - PowerShell 5.1 or higher
 - [PnP.PowerShell](https://pnp.github.io/powershell/) module installed
-- An app registration in Azure AD with the following permissions:
+- An app registration in Entra ID with:
-  - **Microsoft Graph API**: `Sites.Read.All`, `Group.Read.All`
   - **SharePoint**: `Sites.FullControl.All`
+- Your Entra ID tenant ID (GUID format)
-- An account with read access to all SharePoint sites in the tenant
+- An account with read access to the SharePoint sites you want to scan

 ## 💻 Installation